 - We can provide you with presentation slides: Slides are not enough to make deaf people feel fully included – we still miss a lot of information not covered in slides as well as during speakers’ interactions with audience.

 - Bring your captioners (or interpreters): The ADA (Americans with Disabilities Act) mandates that event organizers provide communication access services to attendees – to enable them enjoy events on an equal footing with hearing attendees.
-Unlike hearing foreigners who choose to move to other countries and can learn local languages, people do not choose to be deaf and cannot understand (or have difficulties understanding) all aural information (even with the most advanced hearing devices).
-The maximum deaf people can do to adapt to hearing people is to have a good command of written languages (that’s why many of us find captioning very helpful).
-Therefore hearing foreigners are expected to bring their interpreters or learn the local language, but deaf and hard of hearing people deserve full and equal communication and information access to aural information in their own country.
+Deaf and hard of hearing people cannot understand (or have difficulties understanding) all aural information (even with the most advanced hearing devices).
+The maximum they can do to adapt to hearing people is to have a good command of written languages (that’s why many of us find captioning very helpful).
+Therefore, deaf and hard of hearing people deserve full and equal communication and information access to aural information.

 - We suggest you use speech recognition software: According to research, more than 3% of errors in text makes it hard to understand information.
 Speech recognition makes more errors than that (especially in real time) and cannot replace good quality human captioners who are trying to make less than 2% of errors.
 Machines cannot understand accents, identify speakers, describe sounds, add proper punctuation, and have issues with noisy backgrounds.
 Have you tried to turn off sound on YouTube videos and to turn on auto captions to realize how bad they are?